 When you are in Buffalo, you'll notice that it is more blue-collar than most other communities in America.
 46.57% of Buffalo’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Buffalo is a town of transportation and shipping workers, construction workers and builders, and managers.
 There are especially a lot of people living in Buffalo who work in management occupations (11.76%), food service (8.33%), and sales jobs (7.35%).

-The citizens of Buffalo are slightly better educated than the national average of 21.84% for all cities and towns, with 24.30% of adults in Buffalo having a bachelor's degree or advanced degree.
+The education level of Buffalo citizens is a little higher than the average for US cities and towns: 24.30% of adults in Buffalo have at least a bachelor's degree.

 The per capita income in Buffalo in 2022 was $45,151, which is wealthy relative to South Dakota and the nation.
 This equates to an annual income of $180,604 for a family of four.
 However, Buffalo contains both very wealthy and poor people as well.